trywilco/wilcosdk/Quests Creation/Quest Resources.md

 # Quest Resources

 A quest might be dependent on resources being functional before a user can start the quest.
 In many cases, a quest might require configuration to be removed.
-An example for that is when user plays the same quest again and needs to clear any configurations added during the previous playthrough.
+An example for that is when a user plays the same quest again and needs to clear any configurations added during the previous playthrough.

 | Name | Description |
 |----------------|----------|